-The Museum is committed to reconciliation through working closely with Australian Aboriginal and Torres Strait Islander peoples to clarify our responsibilities in caring for these objects, and for presenting and representing them in collaborative and culturally appropriate ways.
-The Museum is committed to providing easy and appropriate access to the collection for Aboriginal and Torres Strait Islander peoples, and giving communities the confidence that their culture is valued and preserved in partnership.
+The Museum works in partnership with Australian Aboriginal and Torres Strait Islander peoples and communities to clarify its responsibilities in caring for these objects, and for making them accessible and presenting them in collaborative and culturally appropriate ways.